 5. Hevo data

-Hevo Data is a No-code data pipeline, which transfers data from different data sources to a data warehouse of your choice.
-It provides a consistent and reliable solution to manage data in real-time.
-It allows you to focus on key business needs and perform insightful analysis using BI tools such as Tableau, Power BI, and many more.
+Hevo Data is a No-code, data management pipeline that transfers data from different data sources to a data warehouse of your choice.
+It provides a consistent and reliable solution to manage data in real time.
+It allows you to focus on key, business intelligence needs and perform insightful analysis using tools like Tableau, Power BI, etc.

 - Hevo Data supports integration with a high number of data sources, databases, SDKs, cloud storage, and streaming services, making it one of the most diverse ETL tools available in the sector.